hsnodgrass/snmp_mib_archive/README.md

 ## Synopsis

-An archive of over 4500 MIBs for SNMP.
+An archive of over 3000 unique MIBs for SNMP.
 The MIBs come from a multitude of vendors, so please search the repository for ones you need.
 Also, please throw any MIBs in here that are missing.
 Eventually, together, we can make this repository a one-stop MIB shop and all stop scouring the internet for that one MIB we need.

 ## Motivation